 Start your short-term financial goals by reviewing your financial year.
 What has happened over the past year?
 How did it go with your finances?
 What worked, and what didn’t?
 What would you like to change going forward?

 Reviewing your year will set you up for a good next year.
 You can implement the best practices of the things that you enjoyed over the last year.
-You can also stop doing the things that make you feel overwhelmed and the things that you didn’t like.
-Jumpstart the new year!
+You can also stop doing the things that make you feel overwhelmed and the things that you don’t like.

 2. Set & Track Your Goals